Electrical energy in Kosovo: Cooperation

 Based on the increase of demand, the role of import is essential to provide stable supplement.
 Kosovo has signed several agreements for cooperation on energy sector with Albania.
 The fact that the electrical energy system of Albania relies on hydro energy (almost 100%), while Kosovo relies on power plants, is a great opportunity for cooperation between the two countries.
 Moreover, a 400 kV interconnection line is in its final proceeding before the beginning of building.

-The Kosovar Ministry of Economic Development has negotiated with Montenegrin and North Macedonian economy institutions to deepen the cooperation, especially in the energy sector.
+Under the Energy Community Treaty, Kosovo is working towards integration into the European Union's (EU) internal energy markets with the goal of establishing a competitive energy market.
+In collaboration with Albania, Kosovo plans to implement market coupling and launch the Albania Power Exchange (ALPEX) in 2023.
+This initiative is designed to enhance cost-efficiency for meeting renewable energy targets and to improve system flexibility.
+By 2030, Kosovo aims for full integration into the pan-European market.

 New alternatives for energy

 Kosova e Re is a project for building a new power plant.
 The building of this power plant would fulfill the needs for electric power in Kosovo.
 This project has been modified several times.
 Minister of Economic Development, Fadil Ismajli, claimed that Kosova e Re is due to being built in 2015.

 Zhur Hydroelectric Power Plant project is a new opportunity for using reliable energy potentials.
 It is evaluated that Zhur HPP generation capacity would be 305 MW.
 The project is pending because of the high cost, limited capacities and issues that relating with the use of water with Albania.

 Studies have shown that beside hydroelectric power plants there are other alternatives to lignite power plants.
 It is considered that an ideally located solar collector in Kosovo can produce 1600 kWh/m2/year.
 A study made by Energy and Recourses Group University of California claims that the approximate energy that Kosovo could generate from biomass resources is 6600 GWh/yr.
 While neighboring countries (North Macedonia and Serbia) generate a portion of their electric power by using geothermal sites, in Kosovo there is a lack of studies on this field.